 “Oh no no no no no, come come, we show you.”

-I tried to insist that it was fine, but my little entourage of new-found Turkish friends insisted that they help me to the restaurant nearby.
+I tried to insist that it was fine.
+However, my little entourage of newfound Turkish friends insisted that they help me to the restaurant nearby.

-Upon reaching the place, I sat down inside and ordered my lunch – a lentil soup, an Arabic side salad, a lamb dish, and an Apple tea.
+I wandered over to a table inside and ordered my lunch: lentil soup, an Arabic side salad, a lamb dish, and an apple tea.

 “Thank you for everything”

-One guy squeezed lemon on my salad for me, another fussed running back and forth to ensure that I had a sufficient and steady stream of napkins, and another assumed the responsibility of touching the edges of my teacup every 30 seconds to make sure that it was hot enough for me.
+One guy squeezed lemon on my salad, and another fussed running back and forth to ensure that I had a sufficient and steady stream of napkins.
+A third man assumed the responsibility of touching the edges of my teacup every 30 seconds to make sure that it was hot enough for me.

 “It’s okay!”
-I say, as I point towards the WC sign.
+I say as I point toward the WC sign.